-If you’re considering a career in welding, refining your skill in the most-used welding type will often help to provide secure employment for years into the future.
-With a seven month professional welder program, you can average a higher yearly income than the average of all career paths in the United States.
-Here is more information on SMAW, the most common welding form used worldwide.
+If you’re considering a career in welding, refining your skill in the most-used types of welding will often help to provide secure employment for years into the future.
+With a seven month professional welder program, you can average a higher yearly income1 than the average of all career paths in the United States.
+Here is more information on SMAW, the most common welding form used worldwide2.

 What is SMAW Welding Process?

 Shielded Metal Arc Welding, otherwise known as manual metal arc welding or flux shielded arc welding, is a process that uses a flux-coated electrode to form the weld.
 As electricity passes through the electrode, the flux forms a gas, which shields the electric arc in the space between the electrode and the metal being welded, preventing contamination from atmospheric gasses in the weld.
 This process is fairly simple and doesn’t require much in the way of specialized equipment, making it very popular.

 SMAW Common Uses and Advantages

 SMAW Welding Techniques

 When welding, you want to form a neat, clean weld.
 To make this process easier, it’s important to pick steel that will work well with SMAW welding techniques.
 Steel that conforms to AISI-SAE 1015 to 1025 requirements will work well, as this steel has silica content under 0.1% and sulfur content under 0.035%.
 Alloy steels with content above this range can have problems with cracking.